BardicDefense/purple-hack/README.md

 Even after returning to 1 or more hp, the character will remain in a coma for 1d6 turns and must rest for a minimum of one week before resuming any sort of strenuous activity, mental or physical.

 Characters who are slain may be raised from the dead if a Cleric of sufficient level is available to perform the casting.
+Each time a character is brought back from the dead, their CON score is reduced by one point.

 ## Attacking from Behind